nik-popov/flo/README.md

 docker compose up --build
 ```

-This command builds the API and frontend images, publishes port 4000 for the backend and 8080 for the frontend, and injects the correct `VITE_API_BASE_URL` so the UI talks to the local API.
+This command builds the API and frontend images, publishes only port 8080 for the UI, and injects a `VITE_API_BASE_URL` that targets the backend over Docker's internal network at `http://api:4000`.
+If you need direct host access to the API for debugging, add a temporary port mapping under the `api` service.

 ## Project structure